canonical/is-charms-contributing-guide/CONTRIBUTING.md

 state.

-The key takeaway is the charm should catch all exceptions, and catching the `Exception` class is reserved as a safe guard.
+The key takeaway is the charm should catch all exceptions, and catching the `Exception` class is reserved as a safeguard.
 Unexpected exceptions in actions are handled with `event.fail`.
 For charm code, unexpected exceptions should set the status to `BlockedStatus`.